bhumika-purohit/purohit-geog676/Lab-8/README.md

-3. Inverse coordinates of the different Well locations to determine if any agree or their accuracy.
+3. Determining the Accuracy of the different Well Locations by Inversing Coordinates.

 To determine whether the data coordinates of the Well locations are accurate, the consistency of the well data should be examined.
 An example of this type of code can be found here: https://github.com/bhumika-purohit/purohit-geog676/tree/main/Lab-2